The idea of traveling abroad with young children can seem pretty daunting, but after 2 years of travel restrictions, we were ready!

 Day 8: More fun (and more gelato)

 It was time to return to Rome, our train was about 4 hours and a great way for all of us to decompress.
 We arrived in Campo de Fiori, and instantly felt at home.
 The boys played soccer in the piazza, while we enjoyed an Aperol spritz and pizza.
-That evening we did a nighttime monument golf cart tour (so fun!), followed by more gelato and a good night’s sleep.
+That evening we had so much on a nighttime monument golf cart tour, followed by more gelato and a good night’s sleep.

 Day 9: Roman holiday